The Australian Capital Territory has much to offer students, with a great lifestyle and a range of education providers covering all fields of study.

 For those seeking less intellectual pursuits, there are numerous sporting and leisure activities.
 Locals are passionate rugby fans and turn out in droves to support their teams, the Canberra Raiders and ACT Brumbies.
 Amateur sporting clubs of all kinds run weekend competitions, and the peaceful surrounds of Lake Burley Griffin are popular spots for students to enjoy some time out from study.
 While the nightlife may not be quite as lively as in Sydney or Melbourne, there are plenty of bars, nightclubs and live music venues.
 Annual events such as the National Folk Festival, Floriade, Groovin’ the Moo and the Summernats car show draw visitors from around Australia.
 For shopping on a student budget, try the city’s produce markets or factory outlets in nearby Fyshwick, where you can find everything from gourmet food to clothes and homewares.

 The median weekly rental price for a house in the Australian Capital Territory is $470, while the average rental price for a unit sits at $395.

-market is very competitive.
-Visit your institution’s housing service for
+The student rental market is very competitive.
+Visit your institution’s housing service for referrals or advice.

 Learn more about: